 As a theatre educator, I primarily work with college and university students (including theatre majors, minors, and nonmajors) in performance-related coursework.
-Read my teaching philosophy and a few student testimonials below on this page.
+Keep scrolling for my teaching philosophy as well as a few testimonials from students.

 A secondary area of educational expertise is working with K-12 students.

 Above: With co-instructor Mark Parrott and UNI students from Foundations of Theatre, Spring 2017.